mariuszbyahoo/CreativeCookies/README.md

 Because of the earlier problems in changing the remote (Azure -> GitHub) the repo lacks of some commits.

-Program will be used for broadcasting educational videos for children;
+Program will be used for broadcasting 'some' videos from CDNetwork to client app - just like YT but with external CDN;
 CreativeCookies.IdentityServer sets up the IDP CreativeCookies contains API and Angular app(Client App folder) Data project serves for DB communication